 “Whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be anything virtuous, and if there be anything praiseworthy; we seek after these things.”
 (Philippians 4:8)

-The Mount Liberty College honor code follows the principles set forth in the teachings of Paul in the New Testament as reflected in the LDS Church’s Thirteenth Article of Faith.
-We expect all students to be honest and truthful in every endeavor, including their education and will accept nothing less.
-Because we embrace the principles of these teachings as a private institution we expect students to live according to the principles of the law of chastity and the Word of Wisdom by abstaining from the use of tobacco, alcohol, and drugs.
-Dress is business casual while on campus, following modest and clean dress and grooming standards, as dress does affect how we work and interact with others.
-As students and faculty follow these guidelines, it will create a wholesome and welcoming environment which will inspire learning for all.
+The Mount Liberty College honor code follows the principles set forth in the teachings of Paul in the New Testament.
+We expect all students to be honest and truthful in every endeavor, including their education.
+Because we embrace the principles of these teachings as a private institution we expect students to also abstain from the use of tobacco, alcohol, and drugs.
+Dress is business casual while on campus and includes following modest and clean dress and grooming standards because it does affect how we work and interact with others.
+As students and faculty follow these guidelines, it will create a wholesome and welcoming environment which will help to inspire learning for all.

 Mount Liberty College will consider applicants who: